erebys-2/MDB_brush_configurer/README.txt

 This software is aimed to improve the user experience by:
 a. providing access to default brushes from 2023 and FireAlpaca brushes
 b. providing better UI for Brush Group management
+c. providing a means for mass import of brushes

 ============================================================================================================
 Install: